Alfresco/docs-alfresco/sap/5.0/config/index.md

     ![sap_conf_008_create_repo_cs_admin_certificate]({% link sap/images/sap_conf_008_create_repo_cs_admin_certificate.png %})

-5. The certificate is sent to Content Services.
-It appears in the table **Certificates Properties** but it's not yet active (since the checkbox in the **Active** column isn't selected).
+5. The certificate was sent to Content Services.
+Therefore, it appears in the table **Certificates Properties** - but it is not yet activated.
+Checkbox in column **Active** is not selected.

     ![sap_conf_009_create_repo_cs_admin_certificate_created]({% link sap/images/sap_conf_009_create_repo_cs_admin_certificate_created.png %})

     > **Note:** From the SAP HTTP-Content Server protocol specification, the certificate can only be activated from the content repository side.
 This is an additional security step.
-Therefore, no additional action is required in SAP.
+Therefore, no additional action is necessary on the SAP side.
 Switch to Content Services and proceed with the activation in the next step.

 ### 3. Enable security by activating the certificate